 Welcome!
 I’m Katie and An Unfamiliar Sky is my personal travel blog.
-I prefer the window seat and my favourite place to travel in the world is Africa.

 I’ve spent most of my career in online journalism, which has involved lots of writing, podcasting, running massive social media accounts and fiddling about a bit with Photoshop.